- Dapagliflozin oral tablet is available as a brand-name drug. It’s not available in a generic form. Brand name: Farxiga.

 Why it’s used

-Dapagliflozin can help lower your blood sugar level when combined with lifestyle changes (such as diet, exercise, and quitting smoking) and sometimes other medications.
+Dapagliflozin can help lower your blood sugar level when combined with lifestyle changes (such as improved diet and exercise, and quitting smoking).
 Lowering your blood sugar level helps control your type 2 diabetes.

 How it works